tota-dart/tota-website/pages/docs/assets.md

 # Assets

-Assets are any static files that Tota doesn't process.
-For example, images, CSS stylesheets or JavaScript files.
+Assets are any static files that Tota doesn't need to process.
+This includes images, CSS and JavaScript files.

 <br>

-## Assets directory
+## Directory

-The entire assets directory is copied to the `public` directory when Tota builds your site.
+The entire `assets` directory is copied to the `public` directory when Tota builds your site.

-For instance, if you had an image called `party-parrot.gif` stored in your assets directory, you can reference the file in your pages and templates:
+So, if you had an image called `party-parrot.gif` in your assets directory, you can easily reference the file in your pages and templates:

 ```html
 <img src="/assets/party-parrot.gif" alt="dancing parrot" />